Click on a question to read the answer.

 2nd Year CCAP

-I am a 2nd Year CCAP student.
-May I apply for a 3rd year of CCAP funding?
+I am a current 2nd Year CCAP student.
+Do I submit an application for 3rd Year CCAP in 2022?

 The information contained within the CCAP Frequently Asked Questions above is provided by and the responsibility of the Virginia Western Educational Foundation, Inc. This information is subject to change without notice.